Double Categories of Relations: Introduction

-Any answer should follow to some extent the development for allegories and bicategories of relations.
-First off, bicategories of relations are \emph{cartesian} double categories.
-Thus, a starting point for the double-categorical question is the recent definition of a ``cartesian double category" and the accompanying characterization of double categories of the form $\Span(\C)$ for some finitely-complete category $\C$ as in \cite{aleiferi}.
-A double category $\D$ is equivalent to one $\Span(\C)$ if, and only if, $\D$ is a unit-pure cartesian equipment with strong tabulators and certain Eilenberg-Moore objects. ``Unit-pure" is a sort of discreteness requirement whereas the latter two conditions are completeness requirements on top of that of being cartesian.
-That $\D$ is an equipment seems a minimal requirement on double categories reproducing much of the conventional calculus of Kan extensions arising in the case of profunctors and enabling various constructions in formal category theory (Cf. \cite{roalddoubledim} and \cite{roaldaugmented}).
+This paper has a narrative purpose, intended to explain the naturalness of the conditions involved in the definition of a functionally complete `double category of relations'.
+First of all, `bicategories of relations' are \emph{cartesian} bicategories.
+Thus, the starting point is the recent definition \cite{aleiferi} of a ``cartesian double category" and the accompanying characterization of cartesian double categories of the form $\Span(\E)$ for some finitely-complete $\E$.
+A double category $\D$ is equivalent to one of the form $\Span(\E)$ for some finitely-complete $\E$ if, and only if, $\D$ is a unit-pure cartesian equipment with strong tabulators and certain Eilenberg-Moore objects.
+What distinguishes the present approach from that of \cite{aleiferi} is the emphasis on tabulators, owing to their centrality for `bicategories of relations'.
+In an arbitrary double category, tabulators are given by a right adjoint $\top\colon \D_1\to \D_0$ to the external identity $y\colon \D_0\to \D_1$ \cite{GP2}.
+That tabulators exist and are ``strong'' and ``monic'' is the definition of a ``functionally complete'' cartesian equipment given in \S \ref{section:RelsTabulatorsAreStrongandMonic}.